alvaro-cuesta/townsclipper/README.md

 - `yarn test` outputs a test set into the `test_out` folder.
 Inspect differences (if any) in `git diff` to check that everything is working as intended.
 Feel free to add tests cases if needed.
 Remember to commit `test_out` so we can use `git diff` with your changes!

+### TODO

+- The grid is irregular and we need it if we want to generate valid coordinates.
+Chris Love has done some research on this ([Twitter thread](https://twitter.com/ChrisLuv/status/1280594189412073474)).

+  Even though eventually the grid size is locked when you build enough, it's actually infinite.
+To see it in action, scroll before building any blocks.

+  Some people have shared filled patches, and the code in http://scriptology.de/townscaper.html has a list of valid corners, but they are just a limited set.
+This library used to have a `VALID_CORNERS` list too but it was from a specific filled patch (before I realized the grid limits were arbitrary and procedurally infinite).

+  I'd rather not encourage using a specific patch, hence why I removed the `VALID_CORNERS`.
+For now you'll have to generate your own list of valid corners if needed, but ideally we'd understand the algorithm.

+  See https://www.youtube.com/watch?v=1hqt8JkYRdI for more info.

+  - Maybe use this to check if corners are valid in dense and sparse (from and to)?

+- Automated tests.
+Jest?

+- Maybe don't implicitly remove empty corners and warn intead?
+Applies to various conversions in dense, sparse, bits.

+  - This might require having a warning system versus just throwing.

+- Online version for people that can't/won't use the CLI.

+- Some kind of random generator to showcase the possibilities.